idfubar/AV102/week4/edx_forum_and_wrapup.md

 this is what I'm going to do, this is when I'm going to do it.
 I think it's ... just it's all been a bit higgledy-piggledy ... what I'm going to recommend and I think is the best is letting people know that in the Slack that you're in the process of checking.
-We'll also have a wiki, in the course, you'll see there'll be weekly assignments coming up well not assignments, there'll be weekly, in this same AV102 you'll be able to post the activities that you've done ... more on that in a minute ... but yeah what I would really say and I'll turn Slack on again ... what I would say is the key thing to do, is if you are going to come on the sites and you're gonna have a look through and
+We'll also have a Wiki, in the course, you'll see there'll be weekly assignments coming up well not assignments, there'll be weekly, in this same AV102 you'll be able to post the activities that you've done ... more on that in a minute ... but yeah what I would really say and I'll turn Slack on again ... what I would say is the key thing to do, is if you are going to come on the sites and you're gonna have a look through and